 Sep 13, 2020

-Fortunately, there are steps we can all take to help our weary eyes out.
-Below, we've put together a guide for preventing and reducing eye strain, including actions we can take daily to keep our eyes healthy and how to choose task lighting that will make your computer work easier.
+Thankfully, there are steps we can all take to help out our weary eyes.
+Below, we've put together a guide for preventing and reducing eye strain, including actions we can take daily to keep our eyes healthy and how to choose task lighting that will ease that constant computer use.

 Find yourself rubbing your eyes after a long video conference call?
 That feeling of dryness is often the first symptom of eye strain.
 Other common symptoms include blurry or double vision, headaches, eye twitching and sensitivity to light.

 Your eye muscles are tasked with the complicated job of helping you see.
 Whether that means adjusting for the amount of light coming in or helping you focus so you can see at different distances—your eye muscles are constantly at work.

 And when they're overworked, they call out for help in the form of eye strain.

 As they say, an ounce of prevention is worth a pound of cure, and here’s how you can start.

 Drinking enough water throughout the day will keep your eye muscles (and the rest of you) happy.
 Keep a water bottle or large carafe at your desk so you can sip as you work.
 If you tend to forget, hourly reminders can help.